Teradata/stacki-wiki/wiki/Installation/Quickstart.md

 * Have never done this before.

 Do not follow this guide if:
-* You've done it many many times before.
+1. You've done it many many times before.
 It's all just the same.
-* You want Ubuntu or SLES.
+2. You want Ubuntu or SLES.
 These are not currently supported on Stacki 5.0.
-* You want CentOS/RHEL 6.x - not supported yet.
+3. You want CentOS/RHEL 6.x - not supported yet.
 (Really?
 7.x beckons.)

+(If you really, really, really...really, need 2 or 3, use [Stacki-4.0](https://github.com/Teradata/stacki-documentation-4.x/wiki).

 ### Default cluster install